Tourist Guide to Money in Uzbekistan: ATMs, Cards, Exchange

 Frequently Asked Questions

-Let’s answer some of the internet’s (and most certainly your) most burning questions about money in Kyrgyzstan.
+Let’s answer some of the internet’s (and most certainly your) most burning questions about money in Uzbekistan.

 What is the ATM withdrawal limit in Uzbekistan?